olxbr/mongo-collector-metrics/README.md

 # mongo-collector-metrics
-this repository was created for the mongodb metrics collector, this app sends metrics to the prometheus
+This repository was created for the mongodb metrics collector, this app sends metrics to the prometheus

 ## Mongodb Exporter